ensdomains/docs/dapp-developer-guide/resolving-names.md

 ### Listing multicoins and text records

 For multicoins and text record, you need to know the coin type or key names to get the value.
-If you want to list down all the multicoins and text records the user has set, you have to either retrive the information from `Event` or query via [ENS subgraph](https://thegraph.com/explorer/subgraph/ensdomains/ens).
+If you want to list down all the multicoins and text records the user has set, you have to either retrieve the information from `Event` or query via [ENS subgraph](https://thegraph.com/explorer/subgraph/ensdomains/ens).

 For example